bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

-Please note that the `<index>` denotes the number/index (in a form of an integer) of the echo not the echo time value which needs to be stored in the field EchoTime of the separate JSON file.
+Please note that the `<index>` denotes the number/index (in a form of an integer) of the echo not the echo time value which needs to be stored in the field EchoTime of the separate JSON file (see [here](https://github.com/tiborauer/bep001/blob/master/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md#indexable_metadata-index-key-value-pair)).

 Some meta information about the acquisition MUST be provided in an additional JSON file.